szczyglis-dev/py-gpt/README.md

 ## Other requirements

 For operation, an internet connection is needed (for API connectivity), a registered OpenAI account, and an active API key that must be input into the program.
+Local models, such as `Llama3` do not require OpenAI account and any API keys.

 ## Debugging and logging

-**Tip:** Go to `Debugging and Logging` section for instructions on how to log and diagnose issues in a more detailed manner.
+Please go to `Debugging and Logging` section for instructions on how to log and diagnose issues in a more detailed manner.

 # Quick Start